 Formula Auditing in Excel: two ways in which you can use it for checking formulas in your worksheets

 This week’s hint and tip is on Formula Auditing in Excel.
-This is a section which is briefly covered in our Intermediate Excel course but isn’t covered in a lot of detail as it is a smaller section on our course.
+This section is covered briefly in our Intermediate Excel course.
+It isn’t covered in a lot of detail as it is a smaller section on our course.
 There are several features in this area but we’re focussing on just two in this hint and tip.
 These are:

 - Watch Windows